Harvey and Clarke: History

-Henry Stephen Harvey, born in Winona, Mississippi, in 1889, and grew up in Birmingham, Alabama.
+Henry Stephen Harvey, born in Winona, Mississippi, in 1889 and grew up in Birmingham, Alabama.
 He graduated from the University of Pennsylvania (UPenn) in 1914 with a B.S. in architecture.
-Later, he served in World War I in the Air Service branch as a second lieutenant of civil life, a position in which he planned and constructed aviation buildings at various aviation camps throughout the United States.
+Later, he served in World War I in the Air Service branch as a second lieutenant of civil life- a position in which he planned and constructed aviation buildings at various aviation camps throughout the United States.
 Harvey remained in the Air Service for a few years after the war, until receiving an honorable discharge.
 By 1920, he had established an independent architectural firm in Palm Beach.

-L. Philips Clarke, son of Louis Semple Clarke, was born in Pittsburgh, Pennsylvania, but visited Palm Beach frequently since infancy.
-In the 1880s, his father built a home in Palm Beach, known as "Dulciora".
-Like Harvey, L. Philips Clarke graduated from UPenn and also served in World War I, enlisting in the Navy in 1917 as a chief machinist’s mate, when he worked on bomb diffusion machinery.
+L. Philips Clarke, son of Louis Semple Clarke (1866-1957), was born in the North, in Pittsburgh, Pennsylvania, but visited Palm Beach frequently since infancy.
+In the 1880s, his father built a home in Palm Beach known as "Dulciora".
+Like Harvey, L. Philips Clarke graduated from UPenn and also served in World War I, enlisting in the Navy in 1917 as a chief machinist’s mate, where he worked on bomb diffusion machinery.

-After the war, Clarke wanted to return to the Palm Beach area to establish an architectural firm, but lacked experience to be eligible for a license.
-Harvey, intrigued by the possibility of an economic land boom, trained Clarke so he could pass licensing examinations.
+After the war, Clarke wanted to return to the Palm Beach area to establish an architectural firm, but lacked the experience to be eligible for a license.
+Harvey, intrigued by the possibility of an economic land boom, trained Clarke so he could pass the licensing examinations.
 In exchange, Clarke apparently financed the firm, providing between $1,000 and $2,000 for startup funds.
-Overall, Harvey and Clarke designed over 200 commercial and residential buildings between 1921 and 1929, including 50 train stations for the Seaboard Coast Line Railroad.
+Overall, Harvey and Clarke designed over 200 commercial and residential buildings between 1921 and 1929, including 50 train stations for the Seaboard Air Line Railroad.
 The firm estimated that between 1921 and 1925, they were responsible for $7 million in new construction in South Florida.
 Harvey served as a Mayor of West Palm Beach from 1924 to 1926.
 During the peak, at least 25 people were involved in the firm, including Gustav Maass.
 The firm offered small house plans to those unable to afford a personal architect.

 Initially, the firm survived the collapse of the 1920s land boom, but began to fail during the onset of the Great Depression.
 In October 1928, the month after a devastating hurricane, Clarke became supervisor of plans for new hotels and residences.
 Harvey moved to Birmingham, Alabama, before returning to Florida in 1933 to work at a hardware store in Miami Beach.
 Clarke remained in the architectural industry, designing buildings such as a school auditorium in Belle Glade in 1932 and a new City Hall for West Palm Beach in 1947.
 Several of the firm's remaining structures were listed in the National Register of Historic Places or have otherwise been preserved.
 However, the Dixie Court Hotel was demolished in 1990 for construction of a new courthouse for Palm Beach County, while the Pennsylvania Hotel was demolished in 1995 and replaced with the McKeen Towers, a senior living facility.